The Jennings Musical Industries Queen's Award Wah-Wah pedal: late 1967 and early 1968

 Descriptions of parts and component numbers were provided on a separate sheet, also dated April 1967.
 Service schematics of course would not keep the circuit from prying eyes any more than a screwdriver would.

 A good deal of sorting out remains to be done.
-The assertions made about early Thomas Organ wah pedals over the years - some still current - need proper testing out.
+The assertions made over the years about early Thomas Organ wah pedals - some still current - need proper testing out.